Paraesophageal Hernias: Causes, Anatomy, and Key Insights

 During surgery, the herniated portion of your stomach is repositioned into place.
 The hiatal opening in the diaphragm is then stitched closed to prevent the hernia from recurring.

 In some cases, the stomach doesn't want to stay in place.
-Dr. Moein will recommend fundoplication at that time, which involves wrapping the top portion of the stomach (fundus) around the bottom of the esophagus.
-This extra step will keep the stomach stabilized to keep it from re-herniating.
+At that time, Dr. Moein will recommend fundoplication, which involves wrapping the top portion of the stomach (fundus) around the bottom of the esophagus.
+This extra step will stabilize the stomach and prevent it from re-herniating.

 Laparoscopic Repair Techniques: Tension-Free vs. Primary Closure